About this area

 This area used to be rather working-class but now is considered to bridge the gap between the rugged and lively Raval and the upper-class Eixample Esquerra.
 Thus, the inhabitants tend to be working-to-middle class Catalans, with few tourists.

 The markets and the area surrounding is a huge social hub for the community.
-Although having been under construction since 2009, there is a pop up marquee adjacent still servicing the needs for various fruits, fish and meats.
-It’s similar to La Boquería but without all the tourists!
-A second hand book market still takes place every Sunday, and is a wonderful place to get lost for a while.
+The stand-out market in the district is the Mercat de Sant Antoni, whose Modernista metal structure covers an entire block.
+Although having been under construction since 2000, there is a pop-up marquee adjacent still servicing the need for various fruits, fish and meats.
+This market has the edge over the Boqueria market, given that it is far from the busy tourist areas, so you’ll find yourself bargaining with the best locals.
+A second-hand book market still takes place every Sunday and is a wonderful place to get lost for a while.

 Although there are few restaurants in Sant Antoni, there are countless independent and small tapas bars dotted around the area.
 However, if you do fancy a restaurant meal, then not to worry, Sant Antoni is surrounded by other buzzing districts such as Eixample Esquerra and Raval, and these are only a short distance away.